 Daniel leads PwC's charities audit team and leads the firm's thought leadership for the charity sector.
 He is a Chartered Accountant and Chartered Public Finance Accountant and holds the ICAEW Diploma in Charity Accounting.

 In addition to providing assurance services Naziar also provides advisory services to a range of charities.
 Naziar leads Crowe's work on Donor Audits and has knowledge of institutional funding requirements having produced reports for a variety of institutional and governmental donors.
 She also carries out training for charities and lectures and writes on a range of topics relevant to Trustees and management.

 Kristina is the ICAEW’s Head of Charity and Voluntary Sector.
 She is a Chartered Accountant who has worked in and for the Not-for-Profit sector for over 14 years.
 Kristina trained at Sayer Vincent and subsequently worked in finance roles at the Royal College of Nursing, Imperial College London and the Sainsbury Family Charitable Trusts.

-Join the Charity Finance Professionals Community
+Join our new Charity Community

 Our new Charity Community brings together tools, insights and resources for finance professionals and volunteers.
 Join now to receive invites to free webinars, updates on charity sector developments and practical guidance for your paid and voluntary roles.
 Membership is free and open to everyone, including non-ICAEW members.